You may have a business idea, but think it’s just a dream that can’t be realized. Not true!

 Groupon

 In 2007, Andrew Mason helped found The Point, a collective action website dedicated to getting people together to accomplish a goal.
-The following year, The Point became Groupon, the goal of which was to advertise local businesses by offering deals for a limited time.

-They started with small businesses and gradually grew to advertise for larger businesses and by 2009, they had a presence in 28 U.S. cities.
-Shortly thereafter, they went international.
-Groupon has evolved its services and its app over the years to meet the needs of customers.
+They started with small businesses and gradually grew to advertise for larger businesses, and by 2009, they had a presence in 28 U.S. cities.

-Today, Groupon provides a way for customers to shop local in an online marketplace, and for businesses, Groupon offers a marketing campaign and merchant solutions such as credit card processing and a point-of-sale system.
-Groupon went public in 2011, and today is worth over $600 million.
+Today, Groupon enables customers to shop local through its online marketplace, and businesses receive marketing campaigns and merchant solutions, including credit card processing and a point-of-sale system.

 Etsy

-In 2010, Instagram founders Kevin Systrom and Mike Krieger created a check-in app but also incorporated photography from smartphone cameras.
 They got the company, then called Burbn, started from a rented desk in a shared office during evenings and weekends when they weren’t at their day jobs.

 It was just a side hustle.
-It didn’t do well at first, but later they changed the name to Instagram and turned the focus to mobile photography and it began to boom.
-In 2012, when the company had only 13 employees, it was purchased by Facebook for $1 billion.
-Now it has over a billion users.
+It didn’t do well at first, but later they changed the name to Instagram and turned the focus to mobile photography, and it began to boom.

 Udemy